 “If you strip away every fear, every worry, and every concern that has ever skipped across your mind – who would you be?
 What could you become?
 When I quiet my mind and dive deeply into the softness of my breath I experience that space.
 I experience that person.
 Every day I commit to inhabiting that space for longer periods of time.
 I commit to fully knowing and trusting that person.
 I commit to Living Wide Awake” – SH

-Looking back at the younger version of me standing on that doorstep – idealistic, confident, determined– I really had no idea of what life had in store for me.
-I had been raised to believe if you work hard, good things would come your way.
-Yet now I realized, I wasn’t very well-equipped with how to handle disappointment, failure, setbacks, and heartbreak.
-“Pull yourself up by the bootstraps” only took me so far in life and when I no longer had the strength to muscle through yet another disappointment, I collapsed under the enormous weight of my oversized and unrealistic expectations.
+Looking back at the younger version of me standing on that doorstep – idealistic, confident, determined– I had no idea what life had in store for me.
+I believed if you worked hard, good things would come your way.
+Yet now I realized, I wasn’t well equipped with how to handle rejection, failure, setbacks, and heartbreak.

 From this emptiness I returned to that doorstep one more time and asked myself “What do you want to do with the rest of your life?”
 This time, I knew the answer.
 I want to Live Wide Awake.
 I want the courage to feel everything.
 I want to be strong in my vulnerability and soft in my determination.
 I want deep meaningful connections that are fed by authentic communication.
-I want to live each day with gratitude.
+I want to live each day with gratitude and an open heart.
 I want to love and be loved.
-I want to be seen fully and help others achieve their own version of the same.
+I want to be fully seen and help others to do the same.